calwalker1/D3FileCleaner/README.md

 ### Arguments

-- `directory`: The root directory to scan for files
+- `directory`: The root directory to scan for files (e.g. "D:\d3 projects\start\objects\vide" The easiest method is to drag this into the command window)
 - `--versions N`: (Optional) Number of versions to keep.
 If not provided, you'll be prompted.

 ## Process